Using an employer of record in Indonesia

 - Obtain a business registration number.

 This process can take several months.
-Thatโs why many U.S. companies choose to hire through an EOR in Indonesia.
+Thatโs why many U.S. companies may consider engaging talent through an EOR in Indonesia.

 PEO in Indonesia